tacazares/SeedMatchR/README.md

 2022 publication by Schlegel et al. The data set represents a DESeq2 analysis performed on rat liver that had been treated with Ttr targeting siRNA.
 We will use this example to explore seed mediated activity.

+Notes: \>The `SeedMatchR` function will look for specific column in the input if using the `res` argument to map seed matches to differential expression data.
+The input must contain the columns `gene_id`, `log2FoldChange`, and `padj`.

 #### Download data (only need to perform once, can skip to loading if done)